Skip to main content

 };

-By default, project configuration is stored in the cloudbaserc.json file.
-The default generated function configuration is for Node.js.
-For other languages such as PHP and Java, you need to modify the corresponding handler (entry point) and runtime (runtime environment).
-Refer to the configuration file documentation for details on the cloudbaserc.json file.
+The project configuration file is the cloudbaserc.json file in the root directory.
+The default generated configuration is for Node.js functions.
+Other languages (PHP, Java, etc.) need to modify the corresponding handler (entry point) and runtime.

 {